microsoft/open-pr/README.md

 # open-pr

-This is a simple Javascipt redirector deployed in GitHub Pages for opening a GitHub Pull Request in Microsoft's CodeFlow review tool.
+This is a simple Javascript redirector deployed in GitHub Pages for opening a GitHub Pull Request in Microsoft's CodeFlow review tool.
 The URL format would look like this:

 https://microsoft.github.io/open-pr/?codeflow=https://github.com/org/repos/pull/12345